 - Community psychiatry

-Meet your MOC Part 2 requirements in conjunction with the meeting by completing the online Self Assessment activity or attending a FOCUS Live! session in New Orleans.
+Meet your MOC Part 2 requirements in conjunction with the meeting by completing the online Self Assessment activity or attending a FOCUS Live! session in San Francisco.

-Presented online in 2022, following the online Annual meeting experience in June, courses provide training in essential/in-depth skills for the psychiatric profession and ensure opportunities for interaction.
+Presented online in 2023, following the Annual Meeting, courses provide training in essential/in-depth skills for the psychiatric profession and ensure opportunities for interaction.
 Each course meets requirements for AMA PRA Category 1 Credits™.

 Government Agency Partnerships

-APA partners with several government agencies to develop special sessions and will host a research track with sessions from the National Institute on Drug Abuse (NIDA).
-More details and information on Government Agency Partnerships at the Annual Meeting in New Orleans will be available in February 2022.
+APA partners with several government agencies to develop special sessions and will host a research track with sessions from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+More details and information on Government Agency Partnerships at the Annual Meeting in San Francisco will be available soon.

 The Annual Meeting will also include sessions with these esteemed agencies: